 "Late nights in the graphics lab allowed me to see how CS could connect with other disciplines and Brown’s honors program allowed me to experiment with my first truly interdisciplinary research project.
 All of this fed into my approach to CS, which is so beyond interdisciplinary at this point that it’s hard to even give me a disciplinary label." — danah boyd, Microsoft Principal Researcher and Data and Society Founder

-Brown CS is a diverse community of scholars engaged in all aspects of research, teaching, and mentoring in CS and its related disciplines.
-Realizing the importance of computation and algorithmic thinking in so many scientific, social, and technological endeavors, we collaborate extensively with colleagues in archaeology, applied mathematics, biology, cognitive and linguistic sciences, economics, engineering, mathematics, medicine, physics, and neuroscience.
+Brown CS is a diverse community engaged in all aspects of research, teaching, and mentoring.
+Due to the importance of computational thinking in so many different endeavors, we collaborate with colleagues in almost every department at Brown.

 Undergraduate Interdisciplinary Options